Table of contents

 PA(key): /haˈveno/ Hyphenation: ha‧ve‧no

-We only support projects that we consider interesting or useful.
-We will release with support for at least:
+We only support assets that we consider interesting or useful.
+Currently we support:

 Note that all assets are paired with XMR, which is the base currency of the platform (XMR/EUR, XMR/USD, XMR/BTC, etc).